We are looking forward to welcoming you to the Annual Convention this weekend.

 This year the venue will be the Nottingham Conference Centre.
 The venue will be open to exhibitors from 07:30 to allow them to set up their displays and is open to members from 10:00.
 The formal opening of the 2018 Convention and the first presentation will take place at 10:30am.

-- Major John Monn will look at the history of Norwegian awards with particular emphasis on awards made to members of the British and Commonwealth forces during the Second World War.
+- 10:30am - Convention Official Opening followed by Major John Monn who will look at the history of Norwegian awards with particular emphasis on awards made to members of the British and Commonwealth forces during the Second World War.
 His main interest is in Norwegian orders, medals and decorations and, having worked in the Norwegian Chancellery, he has had plenty of opportunity to indulge his passion and has developed a deep knowledge of the subject.

 The Exhibition of Members’ Displays is arguably the most important part of the Convention, as this is where members have the greatest opportunity to learn from each other and to discuss research in depth and in detail.
 During the course of the day there will be many animated discussions around the exhibition tables.